cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 Finally the forecasted time series is re-instantiated under the same `iri`.

 ## Starting the agent
-Buy running [main](./forecasting/flaskapp/wsgi.py) the flask app starts.
+Buy running [main in wsgi.py](./forecasting/flaskapp/wsgi.py) the flask app with the agent starts.

 &nbsp;